gchwierut/SpotKnot/README.md

 ### Getting Started

-Obtain Spotify API credentials:

-1. Create a Spotify Developer account and create a new application to get your `client_id` and `client_secret`.
+Create a Spotify Developer account and create a new application to get your `client_id` and `client_secret`.

-2. Update the `ids.csv` file with your credentials.

 Run the script: